 Just like other academic essays, even a rhetorical analysis essay requires a well-defined thesis statement.
 This statement should reflect your stance or interpretation of the text.
 You need to essentially answer how effective the writer was in convincing the readers and/or meeting his/her goal.

 Your thesis statement needs to be included towards the end of the introductory paragraph but it’s a good idea to start by crafting the thesis statement because that’s what forms the skeleton of your paper and gives your writing direction.

 Make sure you write an arguable and precise thesis statement which you will need to justify and prove in the following paragraphs with evidence and examples from the text.

 Watch this interesting video by Cruz Medina on formulating a thesis statement for rhetorical analysis essays

 Making an outline of the essay before writing is integral.
 It ensures your arguments flow logically and you don’t miss out on anything.
 So, spend some time putting together the outline and jotting down your points in the respective sections.

-The introductory paragraph needs to begin with introducing the text you’re analyzing along with details on the author.
-It’s a good idea to include a crisp summary, just in case your instructor is unaware of what it’s about.
+The introductory paragraph needs to begin with introducing the text you’re analyzing and details on the author.
+It’s a good idea to include a crisp summary, just in case, your instructor is unaware of what it’s about.

-You should then mention the modes of persuasion used by the author along with touching upon the SOAPStone elements in the text.
+You should then mention the modes of persuasion used by the author and touch upon the SOAPStone elements in the text.
 This paragraph needs to define your purpose of analysis and end with a thesis statement.

 Being the majority of the paper, it’s in this section where you need to justify your arguments with the help of examples.
-In the body paragraphs, you need to elaborate on the persuasion appeals and do a comprehensive analysis of the literary devices, methods and strategies used by the writer.
+In the body paragraphs, you need to elaborate on the persuasion appeals and comprehensively analyze the literary devices, methods, and strategies used by the writer.